Modena (racing team): Formula One

 By mid-season, the team were in financial difficulty, unable to secure any meaningful sponsorship and Lamborghini refusing to release any additional funds.
 Though the team was now clear of pre-qualifying when the process was reorganised, thanks to a count-back to Larini's 7th place at the 1991 United States Grand Prix, they were unable to make any progress.
 Larini got through to a further four races (spinning out of the German Grand Prix, coming 16th at the Hungarian Grand Prix and Italian Grand Prix and colliding with Jean Alesi at the Australian Grand Prix).
 Forghieri had also left his post as Technical Director mid-season to refocus on his role with Lamborghini Engineering and oversee the design of an all new engine for the 1992 Formula One season.

-By the end of the season, Modena Team SpA faced financial difficulties and debts.
-Despite Lamborghini's prior support, their financial aid had ceased, and the team's future was uncertain.
-Forghieri, seeking ways to ensure the team's survival, explored options such as establishing Modena as an independent entity separate from Lamborghini Engineering or merging with the Larrousse Formula One team or Reynard's unrealized F1 project.
-Regrettably, none of these possibilities materialized.
+By the end of the season, Modena Team SpA were in debt, and Lamborghini was no longer providing financial aid.
+Forghieri returned to try to organise Modena as a viable independent entity from Lamborghini Engineering, or attempt a merger with the Larrousse Formula One team or Reynard's stillborn F1 project to save the team.
+However, neither proposal came to fruition.
+The questions about its future had not prevented the team from independently commissioning Sergio Rinland to design a car for the 1992 Formula One season, a project Rinland had already begun in October 1991.
+Rumours were that the team would either use Judd V8 engines or continue the relationship with Lamborghini as engine suppliers.
+Ultimately, the team shut down operations before the season, unable to overcome their financial problems.

 Amid these uncertainties, Modena Team independently engaged Sergio Rinland to design a car for the 1992 Formula One Season.
 Rinland's work on the project began in October 1991.
 The team considered using Judd V8 engines or continuing its relationship with Lamborghini for engine supply.
 Despite these efforts, Modena Team ultimately faced insurmountable financial challenges and ceased operations before the 1992 season.

 A chassis of this car can now be found at the Museo Lamborghini in Sant'Agata Bolognese.